 1) Bananas Are Nutrient-Dense & Help Build Muscle.

 Bananas are an excellent food to help build muscle because they are nutrient-dense.
-They contain 0.23g of carbohydrate and 0.89 calories, per gram of banana.
+They contain 0.23g of carbohydrates and 0.89 calories, per gram of banana.
 Bananas are also concentrated with micronutrients such as potassium, manganese, vitamin B6, and C. These nutrients fuel the muscle-building process.

 This equates to around 2800 calories for a 5ft 7, 140lb skinny male who performs 3 intense workouts per week.